Joe Todd (American football)

-Joseph Robert Todd (born April 17, 1979) is an American former professional football linebacker who played one game for the New York Jets in 2001.
-He was signed by the Tampa Bay Buccaneers in 2002 but did not make the roster.
+Joseph Robert Todd (born April 17, 1979) is an American former professional football player who was a linebacker for one game with the New York Jets of the National Football League (NFL) in 2001.
+He played college football for the Hofstra Pride.
+He signed by the Tampa Bay Buccaneers in 2002 but did not make the roster.
 He was a high school football coach for the Milford Scarlet Hawks from 2013 to 2016.